 The National Convergence Technology Center (CTC) was established to meet the growing need for Convergence Technology and Networking specialists.
-The National CTC leverages the strengths of regional and national educational institutions and industry partners to create of pool of qualified convergence technicians who can design, build, and troubleshoot communication infrastructure and devices for enterprise and home markets.
+The National CTC leverages the strengths of regional and national educational institutions and industry partners to create a pool of qualified convergence technicians who can design, build, and troubleshoot communication infrastructure and devices for enterprise and home markets.
 The National CTC is an Advanced Technology Education Center and is funded by the National Science Foundation.

 The National CTC: